 We are utility players in the New World order.
 And we are increasingly NOT the most privileged.
 We come in all shapes and sizes and colors, and we bear witness to the pipe and engine systems of the details of what’s underneath the surface of society that makes it go.
 We also see it breaking under our feet because we pay attention, we expose ourselves to truths, and we endure what that means to get to the other side.
 We run toward the fires.

-I’ve learned, as all good warriors do, you can’t live into the full measure of your life or to what may to be possible for the world without accepting the truth of what is and retaining real hope as a part of what might be.
-I have also learned hope doesn’t live without fear and pain. and it isn’t an individual sport.
+I’ve learned, as all good warriors do, you can’t live into the full measure of your life or to what may be possible for the world without accepting the truth of what is, and by retaining hope and science as our formula for success.

 It’s getting really interesting now.
-Stay tuned.